CreativeInquiry/terrapattern-website/README.md

   bundle install
 ```

-The application also uses [memcached](https://memcached.org) for caching, and assumes that you have it installed.
-Our production version uses [Memcached-Cloud](https://redislabs.com/memcached-cloud), but for local testing you can use a locally-hosted version using the default configuration.

 #### Memcached for Caching

+The application also uses [memcached](https://memcached.org) for caching and assumes that you have it installed locally for testing.
+Our production version uses [Memcached-Cloud](https://redislabs.com/memcached-cloud), but for development you should use a locally-hosted version using the default configuration (no username/password, standard port, etc).

-on OSX, the easiest way to install this is via homebrew:
+On OSX, the easiest way to install this is via homebrew:

 ```bash
   brew install memcached